ExitValue.ai

 Public Comp Reference Points

-For institutional-scale warehousing, the relevant public comps are Prologis (PLD) at 18-22x EBITDA on the real estate side, Americold (COLD) at 14-18x for cold storage, and the operating subsidiaries inside XPO, GXO, and DHL Supply Chain for contract logistics.
-SMB and lower-middle-market warehouses trade at material discounts to these comps — typically 30-50% off public multiples, reflecting size, customer concentration, and capital structure differences.
+For institutional-scale warehousing, the relevant public comps are Prologis (PLD) at platform-tier earnings multiples on the real estate side, Americold (COLD) at 14-18x for cold storage, and the operating subsidiaries inside XPO, GXO, and DHL Supply Chain for contract logistics.
+SMB and lower-middle-market warehouses trade at material discounts to these comps, typically 30-50% off public multiples, reflecting size, customer concentration, and capital structure differences.

 What Decreases Warehouse Value

 Customer concentration is the second issue.
-Warehousing customers tend to be sticky once installed (the cost and disruption of moving inventory is real), but a single customer over 30% of revenue still creates significant valuation drag.
+Warehousing customers tend to be sticky once installed (the cost and disruption of moving inventory is real), but a single customer over a percent-of-revenue figure still creates significant valuation drag.

 Frequently Asked Questions